-To represent 3-D displacement values in three axes (X, Y and Z) across proximal, distal, bony and fleshy locations and where large and small movement was expected, four anatomical markers were chosen for analyses: T10 (10th thoracic vertebra), upper arm (over the muscle belly of triceps), elbow (lateral epicondyle) and finger (distal end of the 3rd metacarpal bone) of the throwing arm.
+To represent 3-D displacement values in three axes (X, Y, and Z) across proximal, distal, bony and fleshy locations and where large and small movement was expected, four anatomical markers were chosen for analyses: T10 (10th thoracic vertebra), Upper Arm (over the muscle belly of triceps), Elbow (lateral epicondyle) and Finger (distal end of the 3rd metacarpal bone) of the throwing arm.
 Three joint angles - shoulder internal/external rotation and flexion/extension at the elbow and wrist - from the kinematic model (Vicon Motion Systems, 2007) were chosen for their role in producing ball velocity (van den Tillaar & Ettema, 2004).
 Discrete values of the final determinants of ball trajectory (ball release angle, height and velocity) were also included from 2-D data.

-Following analyses of the frequency content and residuals of the power spectra (Winter, 2005) of the displacements of two distal markers (finger and radial styloid process) of all participants, a cut-off frequency of 12 Hz was employed in a low-pass, 4th order, dual Butterworth filter on the kinematic time series data.
+Following analyses of the frequency content and residuals of the power spectra (Winter, 2005) of the displacements of two distal markers (Finger and radial styloid process) of all participants, a cut off frequency of 12 Hz was employed in a low pass, 4th order, dual Butterworth filter on the kinematic time series data.
 The start of the movement was determined as the beginning of elbow flexion during wind up.
 The end of the movement was ball release.
 Filtered data were trimmed to these instants and time-normalised to 101 data points.

-2.6 Sequential analysis
+2.6.
+Sequential Analysis

 The sequential analysis technique was employed to determine the point of mean stability (i.e. trial size).
 This technique is illustrated in Figure 1 using mock data.
-The dashed grey line represents the Nth trial mean taken from all (1 to N) trials and two solid grey lines labelled +0.25 s and -0.25 s represent a "bandwidth" based on s calculated from all trials.
+The dashed grey line represents the Nth trial mean taken from all (1 to N) trials and two solid grey lines labelled +0.25 SD and -0.25 SD represent a 'bandwidth' based on SD calculated from all trials.
 These elements form the criterion against which stability is assessed.
-For example, for a 20-trial condition, the Nth trial mean is the mean of all trials up to and including the 20th.
-The value of one s about this mean is then multiplied by +0.25 and -0.25 to create the upper and lower bounds of the bandwidth.
+For example, for a 20 trial condition the Nth trial mean is the mean of all trials up to and including the 20th.
+The value of one SD about this mean is then multiplied by

++0.25 and -0.25 to create the upper and lower bounds of the bandwidth.
 Once the bandwidth is established, the technique requires the calculation of a moving point mean (solid black line), starting with the mean of the first two values and moving through the first three, first four etc., until reaching the Nth trial.
-Stability is determined when the moving point mean rests within the s bandwidth and stays within for all remaining trials as indicated by A in Figure 1.
-It is worth noting that while points B and C also rest
+Stability is determined when the moving point mean rests within the SD bandwidth and stays within for all remaining trials as indicated by A in Figure 1.
+It is worth noting that while points B and C also rest within the bandwidth in this example, they do not represent the point of stability as there are excursions of the moving point mean outside of the SD bandwidth between B and A or C and A.